ajoborgvold/python-intro-w1/notes-w1.md

-# Notes and resources
+# Part 1: Notes and resources

-## First workshop step by step
+## The technical stuff

 ### Variables
   - No variable keyword